 The Office for Institutional Equity (OIE) provides programs and services for faculty, staff, and students to support diversity, inclusiveness, equal access, equitable treatment, and cultural understanding and competency.
 OIE provides training and consultation on achieving and supporting diversity in the workplace, on Americans with Disabilities Act issues, and on preventing and resolving discrimination and discriminatory harassment.
 Visit the website to view the Discrimination and Discriminatory Harassment Resolution Process.

-FASAP is a University of Michigan program that offers a number of services designed to help staff, faculty, and their immediate family members with personal difficulties encountered at both work and home.
-A student who is also a University employee (i.e., a GSI/GSSA/GSRA) is eligible for assistance from FASAP.
-Services provided by FASAP, all of which are free of charge and confidential, include:
+FASCCO is a University of Michigan program that offers a number of services designed to help staff, faculty, and their immediate family members with personal difficulties encountered at both work and home.
+A student who is also a University employee (i.e., a GSI/GSSA/GSRA) is eligible for assistance from FASCCO.
+Services provided by FASCCO, all of which are free of charge and confidential, include: